Douglas Booth

 Pictured: Douglas Booth with his older sister Abigail

 At age 10, he was sent to study in Sevenoaks, Kent.
-He couldn't achieve much in this area due to dyslexia, struggling even with reading and writing.
-Notably, Keira Knightley, Tom Cruise, and Keanu Reeves have similar issues, which didn't stop them from becoming top stars.
+Dyslexia made academics challenging for him, affecting his reading and writing.
+Notably, Keira Knightley, Tom Cruise, and Keanu Reeves share this challenge, which didn't prevent them from becoming major stars.

 Douglas Booth in his youth